ANSES-Ploufragan/SIGffRid/README.md

 - XML::DOM::XPath
 (you probably will need to run ```sudo cpan -f -i XML:DOM::XPath``` (to force install) to avoid some problem with BioPerl installation (due to testing failures))
 - BioPerl
-- SeqIO                (to extract data from GenBank files)
+- Bio::SeqIO                (to extract data from GenBank files)
 - IPC::System::Simple  (to run system command)
 - PerlIO::gzip         (to read write zip files)
 - Proc::Daemon